urbste/pyTheiaSfM/README.md

 ## What was removed
 Hence, we removed some libaries from the original TheiaSfM:
 * SuiteSparse: Optional for ceres, however all GPL related code was removed from src/math/matrix/sparse_cholesky_llt.cc (cholmod -> Eigen::SimplicialLDLT).
 This will probably be slower on large problems and potentially numerically a bit more unstable.
-* OpenImageIO: was used for image in and output and for recitification
+* OpenImageIO: was used for image in and output and for recitification.
 * RapidJSON: Camera intrinsic in and output.
-Is part of cereal headers anyways
+Is part of cereal headers anyways.
-* RocksDB: Used for saving and loading extracted features efficiently
+* RocksDB: Used for saving and loading extracted features efficiently.

 ## Changes to the original TheiaSfM library

-* Absolute Pose solvers
-  * SQPnP
-  *
 * Global SfM algorithms:
   * LiGT position solver
   * Lagrange Dual rotation estimator